zoolq/tusk/README.md

 # tusk

 Terminal based cpu profiler for Linux written in Rust.
-Tusk provides low level usage stats for cores.
+Tusk provides low level usage stats for your linux machine.

-This repository includes the main tusk application as well as the memu crate for working with units of data.
+This repository includes the main tusk application as well as the memu crate for working with units of data and the namefn crate for retreving the name of a function.

-# Keybinds
+## Keybinds

 Application: